Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/18_chapter-15.md

 **Usage Instructions:**

 1.Use the up and down keys
 2.Change the action key to what you desire in the change area.
-By default it is key `a`, reset with `s`, and in game clear with `q`.
+By default, it is key `a`, reset with `s`, and in game clear with `q`.
 3.Key `L` activates the save menu in game and key `q` can clear it.

 **Breaking Down The Script:**